mpatajac/jill-mathos-talk/slides.md

 <!--

-- [click] can be passed directly to another function...
+- [click:2] can be passed directly to another function...
-- [click:2] ...or stored into a variable (for later use)
+- [click:1] ...or stored into a variable (for later use)

  -->